 Whether you're coming to Boston for your first visit or your 40th, here are 10 top attractions to explore and enjoy.

-Each attraction introduces you to a part of what makes Boston special - our unique history as the oldest city in the nation, our world-class sports teams and cultural venues, our spectacular waterfront location, and our historic neighborhoods and beautiful parks.
+Each attraction introduces you to a part of what makes Boston special - our unique history as the nation's oldest city and our modern identity as a dynamic waterfront city with world-class sports teams, top cultural venues, exciting shopping in beautiful historic neighborhoods, and terrific restaurants.

-Boston's compact size means all of these attractions are close together, so you can easily reach them on foot or on the "T," as we call our subway.
+Boston's compact size puts all these attractions close together, so you can easily reach them on foot or on the "T," as we call our subway.

 If you want to see them all, allow about three days.
-Or, just pick one attraction and start there, as each of them provides a good starting point for getting to know (and love!)
+Or, just pick one attraction and start there, as each one provides a good starting point for getting to know (and love!)
 Boston.

 For the ultimate walk through history, follow the red strip of the 2.5 mile Freedom Trail to see 16 sites important to American freedom and civil liberties.

 In addition to the famous Colonial and Revolutionary War sites along the Trail, you'll see other attractions closely related to America's fight for liberty such as the USS Constitution, known as "Old Ironsides," famous its role in the War of 1812.